-- Schematic diagram on the left has the switch set so that it is sinking current, leading to the top LED being lit up.
-Current is imagined as flowing from +5V, through the 1k (one thousand ohm) resistor, the LED, and then through the switch to ground.
+- Schematic diagram, on the left, has the switch set so that it is sinking current.
+That causes the top LED to be lit up.
+Current is imagined as flowing from +5V, through the 1k (one thousand ohm) resistor, then the LED, and finally through the switch to ground.

-- Pictorial circuit on the right has the switch sourcing current.
-It is imagined that the current is flowing from +5V, out of the switch (output), through the red LED and 220 ohm resistor to ground.
+- Pictorial diagram, on the right, has the switch sourcing current.
+It is imagined that the current is flowing from +5V, out of the switch (output), through the red LED, through the 220 ohm resistor, and then to ground.

-- Blue LEDs tend to be a lot brighter than red LEDs when they have the same current through them.
+- Blue LEDs tend to be a lot brighter than red LEDs when they have the same amount of current flowing through them.
 So I used a much higher value resistor to limit the current trough the blue LED.
-Blue LEDs usually have a forward voltage of about 3V, wheras red LEDs usually have a forward voltage of about 2V.
+Blue LEDs also usually have a forward voltage of about 3V.
+Whereas red LEDs usually have a forward voltage of about 2V.

 Mechanical switch – High side versus low side: